Want to know keep up-to-date on what's happening in Victoria? Subscribe to our daily newsletter:

 All those emissions represent a dilemma for Victoria.
 On one hand, city hall has positioned itself as a leader among Canadian cities in addressing climate change At the same time, the city is actively welcoming an industry targeted by environmentalists around the world.
 Even in Canada’s green mecca, going green can be tricky when livelihoods are at stake.

 Ogden Point, recently renamed as the Breakwater District, is Canada’s busiest single cruise ship port of call.
 The city racked up more than 260 ship visits in 2019.
-A record-breaking 1 million cruise ship passengers and crew visited Victoria this year; double the population of Vancouver Island.
+A record-breaking 1 million cruise ship passengers and crew visited Victoria this year; double the population of southern Vancouver Island.
 Over on the East Coast, Halifax can’t even claim half that number.
 In 2019, the Nova Scotia city was happy to break records with only 360,000 tourists arriving by cruise ship.

 This wave of cruise visits is all a relatively recent phenomenon for Victoria, which has seen cruise ship arrivals rise 45% since 2010.
 A lot of this business is thanks to a legal loophole.
 Almost all of Victoria’s visiting cruise ships are enroute to Alaska from the U.S. West Coast.
 Under a piece of U.S. legislation known as the Passenger Vessel Services Act, any foreign-owned passenger ship operating in the United States cannot transport passengers directly from one U.S. port to another.
 Since virtually every cruise ship is registered to a non-U.S. country, this means that they’re legally bound to make a Canadian stopover between Seattle and Anchorage.
 Fail to do so, and cruise lines will be fined US$778.00 per passenger.